hyroqi/hyroqi/README.md

 ### **Yooo what's up 👋**

-I'm Hiroki, currently a 42kl student and a part time streamer / keyboard modder ! <br />
+I'm Hiroki, currently a part time streamer / keyboard modder ! <br />
 I use this github to upload my 42 cursus stuff and some of my personal projects <br />
 If you have any questions feel free to reach out to me on my discord :D hyroqi#2900 <br />